 Often thought of as strictly bass baits, soft plastics are actually downright deadly for anything that swims.
 Grab a few packs and try them out when you’re not getting bit on other artificials.
 Tiny tubes and grubs are killer on panfish, ring worms and paddle tails are excellent walleye plastics, and worms, craws, and creatures are top picks for bass.
 Try something various species would love like the Reins Bubbling Shaker!

-A well rounded tackle box will also have a good jig selection.
-From ball-head live bait jigs to skirted bass jigs – you should have several styles on hand so you can fine tune your presentation no matter what the conditions are.
-First one to tie on for a beginner fisherman: The All-Terrain Tackle Football Jig.
+A well-rounded tackle box will also have a good jig selection.
+From ball-head live bait jigs to skirted bass jigs – you should have several styles on hand so you can fine-tune your presentation no matter what the conditions are.